mvc1009/hackingnotes/_docs/red-team/host-privilege-escalation.md

 beacon> run wmic service get name,pathname
 ```
 > **Note**: Standard users cannot stop, restart or start services by default, so you would usually need to wait for a computer reboot.

+# Always Install Elevated

+This policy allows standard users to install applications that require access to directories and registry keys that they may not usually have permission to change.
+This is equivalent to granting full administrative rights and even though Microsoft strongly discourages its use, it can still be found.

+> **Note**: When this MSI is eventually installed, it will appear as an installed program on the target.
+Change properties such as `Author` and `Manufacturer`.